surlykke/Go-Generics-with-constraints/README.md

 }
 ```

-Types having one of the unsigned int types as underlying type satisfy this constraint.
+A type must have one of `uint8`, `uint16`, `uint32`, `uint64` _or_ `uint` as underlying type to satisfy this constraint.

 The format of an underlying type specification is a line starting with `:` followed by a
 comma separated list of types.

 A constraint declaration may have _at most_ one underlying type specification.

+Absense of an underlying type specification means that any underlying type is allowed.

 Underlying type may be one of Go's predeclared boolean, string, numeric or string types,
 or it may be a struct, slice, channel, array, pointer or function type.

 A couple of examples:

 ```Go
 constraint SliceOfInt {